elkinmejia/Hello_World/README.md

 This is Elkin and I am a senior pursuing a bachelors degree in Business Analytics and Information Systems at The University of Iowa.

-I'm in the process of looking for a internship this summer to gain real life experience and apply what I've learned here at Iowa.
+I'm in the process of looking for an internship this summer to gain real life experience and apply what I've learned here at Iowa.

 Some of my hobbies include basketball, disc golf, spikeball, sports betting, and traveling.